SubconsciousCompute/fsfilter-rs/README.md

 [![Rust](https://github.com/sn99/fsfilter-rs/actions/workflows/rust.yml/badge.svg)](https://github.com/sn99/fsfilter-rs/actions/workflows/rust.yml)

-A rust library to monitor filesystem and more in windows
+A rust library to monitor filesystem and more in windows.

 Prepared as part of ongoing thesis work at uni.